forestgrape/coronavirus/index.md

 ### outside is safer
-Outside both the viruses get inactivated faster and are more diluted.
+Outside the viruses get dilluted and then are inactivated faster than inside.
 Due to the inactivation there's no accumulation.
-- [dilution](#dilution): The virion density decreases rapidly due to dilution.
+- [dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
-- [virion destruction](#virion-destruction): sunlight and heat  destroy virions or increases the natural decay.<!-- check humidity effect on virus survival-->
+- [virion destruction](#virion-destruction): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
 - [virion clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.
 #### dilution
 [in work]<br>